 In the fall of 2015, my engineering classes built 30 photoelectric effect devices as an orientation to using tools and soldering.
 Some of the solder joints aren't pretty, but they all have been tested and work fine.
 It was a great mix of practical skill development and service to the school and the science teaching community.
-At the upcoming workshop, we're selling the apparatus for the cost of the parts.

 Here's a close up.